davestewart/vuex-pathify/README.md

 ### Store helpers

-Store helpers remove the need to create endless store boilerplate.
-Rather than write tedious and repetitive `mutations` by hand, have Pathify convert your state into functions for you:
+Store helpers exist to remove boilerplate.

+Consider the following setup, where 3 mutations need to be written:

 ```js
 const state = {